-November: -150 bps of GOP margin "growth" on approx. +0.3% Total RevPAR.
-This follows October, which had +20 bps of growth on approx. +4.1% Total RevPAR.
-In our monthly analysis of operational level-P&L metrics of nearly a thousand U.S. upper-tier full service hotels (data source: HotStats), we continue to forecast slightly positive margins for FY18.
-For 2019, we see margins closer to flat to down slightly.
+December: -40 bps of GOP margin "growth" on approx. +3.1% Total RevPAR.
+This follows November, which had -150 bps of growth on approx. +0.3% Total RevPAR.
+In our monthly analysis of operational level P&L metrics of nearly a thousand U.S. upper-tier full service hotels (data source: HotStats), YE 2018 GOP margins ended +20 bps on Total RevPAR of +3.3%.
+For 2019, we see margins closer to flat to down -100 bps.
+We anticipate REITS with heavier San Francisco exposure will have more opportunities for margin expansion and REITS with heavier exposure to weak 2019 convention markets (e.g. Boston, Chicago, and Washington, D.C.) could have more measurable y/y margin declines.